victorgzv/blog/_posts/2018-11-15-Skin Detection.md

 title: Skin Detection | Team Project
 categories: [Image Processing Project]
 ---
-In the first blog post of this Face Detection Project, I explained that one of our initial ideas to solve this problem was to isolate the skin colour regions of the people appearing on an image.
+In the first blog post of this Face Detection Project, I explained that one of our initial ideas to solve this problem was to isolate the skin regions of people appearing on an image.

 As we have made some progress researching and applying image classifiers, in this post I will focus on skin detection and the OpenCV contours functions.

 In the last two weeks we had a few lectures in which we covered colour segmentation.
 This topic was really useful in order to complete the “Where is Wally” assignment.
 At this point I feel more comfortable to explore new methods and apply them to our face detection project.

 To segment out skin colours from an image we will need to use the Hue Based colour space (Hue, Saturation, and Value) and also one of the many Luminance based colour space (YCBCr, YIQ, and YUV).
-Using HSV is usually much easier to pick a desired colour as compared to using RGB.
-For example the skin in channel H is characterized by values between 0 and 50 and in the channel S from 0.23 to 0.68 for Asian and Caucasian ethnics.
+Using HSV makes easier to pick a desired colour as compared to using RGB.
+For example the skin in channel H is characterized by values between 0 and 50 and in the channel S from 0.23 to 0.68 for Asian and Caucasian ethnics.[2]

 YCbCr is a commonly used color space in digital video domain.
 Because its representation makes it easy to get rid of some redundant color information and it is a very useful space for skin detection.

-The following code shows how I converted the graduation picture to both colour spaces and create a mask for each of them.
-Each mask ranges between a threshold of skin lower and upper values of skin colours.
-Finally both mask where added together to obtain better results.
+The following code shows how I converted the graduation picture to both colour spaces and created a mask for each of them.
+Each mask ranges between a threshold of lower and upper skin values .
+Finally both masks where added together to obtain better results.

 ```python
 I = cv2.imread("Graduation.jpg")